 The region offers a never-ending list of things to do; horse-riding, cycling and tennis being some of the most popular, while the lake offers many attractions and a diverse range of water sports with sailing being number 1 – don’t forget, the previous America’s Cup winners Alinghi come from here.

 Above anything else, the biggest benefit Geneva offers to families is that it is a safe place to live.
 It is therefore not surprising that Geneva consistently comes in the top five European cities in the Quality of Living Survey and Personal Safety Survey*.
-However, this does come at a price: Geneva is the eigth most expensive city in the world according to the 2016 Cost of Living Survey*.
+However, this does come at a price: Geneva comes in at the ninth most expensive city in the world according to the 2020 Cost of Living Survey*.

-Only Zurich scores higher among European cities at third while New York is the highest ranking American city at a not so distant 11th whilst London is surprisingly 17th.
-Of the most expensive European cities three Swiss cities are in the top 15 and the strength of the Swiss Franc has only made it more expensive.
+Two other Swiss cities, Zurich at fourth and Bern at eighth score even higher.
+In comparison, New York is the highest ranking American city at sixth and London, surprisingly, is only 19th.
+The three Swiss cities are the only European entries (apart from London) in the global top 20 and the strength of the Swiss Franc has only made it more expensive.

 Finally the housing shortage is abating because the strength of the Swiss Franc has forced many international companies to move expats elsewhere.
 However, if your company or organisation is moving you to Geneva, I would still recommend a re-location agent.
 Although beware, as not all of them are very efficient or professional and most know nothing about the difference between the international schools, so don't rely on them for that, but they do have good contacts and should be able to find you what you want.